laher/marshalfs/README.md

    * [os.DirFS](https://tip.golang.org/pkg/os/) contains `os.DirFS` - this 'default' implementation is backed by an actual filesystem.
    * [fstest.MapFS](https://tip.golang.org/pkg/testing/fstest/) contains a memory-map implementation and a testing tool.
 The standard library contains a few other fs.FS implementations (like 'zip')
    * [embed.FS](https://tip.golang.org/pkg/embed/) provides access to files embedded in the running Go program.
  * An earlier work, [afero](https://github.com/spf13/afero) is a filesystem abstraction for Go, which has been the standard for filesystem abstractions up until go1.15.
-It's read-write, and it's a mature project.
-The interfaces look very different (big with lots of methods), so it's not really compatible.
+It's read-write in the usual sense (io.Writer), and it's a mature project.
+The interfaces look very different (lots of methods), so it's not really compatible.
  * [s3fs](https://github.com/jszwec/s3fs) is a fs.FS backed by the AWS S3 client
  * [mergefs](https://github.com/laher/mergefs) merge `fs.FS` filesystems together so that your FS can easily read from multiple sources.
  * [hashfs](https://pkg.go.dev/github.com/benbjohnson/hashfs) appends SHA256 hashes to filenames to allow for aggressive HTTP caching.